anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   of the actual object using the IDevID secret.

-# Requirements discussion and mapping to solution elements {#req-sol}
+# Requirements Discussion and Mapping to Solution Elements {#req-sol}

 There were two main drivers for the definition of BRSKI-AE: